kunchuntsai/image-processing/docs/PROJECT_OVERVIEW.md

 This project provides a complete solution for converting images to/from YUV420 NV12 format, a widely used video format in multimedia applications.

+**Python 3.4+ Compatible:** This project has been written to be compatible with Python 3.4 and later versions, making it suitable for use in isolated desktop environments, embedded systems, or legacy platforms.

 ## Architecture

 ### Directory Structure